What We Believe

 Scripture

-The Bible is the inspired Word of God.
+The Bible is the divinely inspired Word of God.
 It has been graciously given to us by God to tell us about who He is and what He wants.
 The Bible is God’s chosen method of communication with His children and so when we read it, we are listening to God.
 This means that everything in the Bible was put there by God, through men whom He directed to write the words that are there.
 We are not allowed to ignore parts of the Bible or to emphasize one part at the expense of another.
 We must study God’s word line upon line, precept upon precept, in order to hear what God is telling us through it.

 Trinity